 Akurateco

-This article will explore what is payment routing, discover how routing works, and analyze the opportunities it presents to payment service providers and merchants worldwide.
+In this article, we’ll explore what payment routing is, how it works (using Akurateco’s system as an example), real-life use cases from our clients, and the opportunities it presents to payment service providers and merchants worldwide.

 What is payment routing?